-Monica Garza joined USA Baseball in December 2016 as Assistant Director, Travel Services.
+Monica Garza joined USA Baseball in December 2016 as Assistant Director, Travel Services and was later named Director of Travel Services in November 2017.
 Her primary responsibilities include managing travel for the National Team programs.

 Garza worked at the University of Florida as a baseball operations assistant before her time at USA Baseball.
 She was also a graduate assistant in the Office of Student Life, where she worked to help freshmen student athletes make a smooth transition into college, and advised track-and-field student athletes.

 Most recently, Garza worked as an executive assistant and coordinator in Administration, coordinating travel for the football team and senior staff, serving as a liaison between teams and charter companies and assisting with capital improvement projects.